danilo-patrucco/A03/README.md

 # A03

-# How to use Git & GIThub
+## Git, Github and Webstorm

+### -1 Git installation

-depending on the OS you are using you will have to follow different procedures, since I am using Windows 10 i will explain how to install and use GIT in windows.
+depending on the OS you are using you will have to follow different procedures for the installation of GIT, since I am using Windows 10 i will explain how to install and use GIT in windows.<br/>

-# -1 Git installation

-Go on the website https://gitforwindows.org/ and download the installer for GIT Once the download is completed proceed to install it
+Go on the website https://gitforwindows.org/ and download the installer for GIT <br/>
+Once the download is completed proceed to install it and click next until the installation is done.<br/>

-# -2 Git Setup
+### -2 Git Setup

-Once GIT is installed proceed to set up the global account data, go in the command prompt and type
+Once GIT is installed proceed to set up the global account data, go in the command prompt (cmd.exe or powershell) and type the following <br/>

-$ git config --global user.name "youruser"
+git config --global user.name "yourusername"<br/>
-$ git config --global user.email "youremail"
+git config --global user.email "youremail"<br/>

-Your GIT is now configured!
+Your GIT is now configured!<br/>

-# -3 GitHub
+### -3 GitHub

-Start with going on the github website https://github.com Create an account
+Go on the github website https://github.com<br/>
+Create an account<br/>
-On the top right side of the page, next to your profile picture there is a plus, click on it select new repository
+On the top right side of the page, next to your profile picture there is a plus, click on it and select the new repository button<br/>
-Under repository name put the name of your repository Select public (where you are prompted if you want the repo to be public or private)unless you are planning to keep your repo private
+Under repository name put the name of your repository<br/>
+Select public (where you are prompted if you want the repo to be public or private)unless you are planning to keep your repo private<br/>
-Select Initialize this repository with a README
+Select Initialize this repository with a README<br/>
-Click on Create Repository
+Click on Create Repository<br/>

-Congratulation, you created your first Repo!
+Congratulation, you created your first Repo!<br/>

-# Webstorm
+### Webstorm

+In webstorm we will be able to turn on the version control feature.<br/>
+Once webstorm is open create a new project<br/>
+Once the project is open click on VCS and select Enable version control integration<br/>
+From the dropdown menu select Git and press ok, this will enable version control.<br/>
+open the terminal and type git init and press enter<br/>
+type git add . and press enter<br/>
+now you are ready to perform your first commit!<br/>

+### First commit

+On the top right section of Webstorm there is a button list next to a tag called Git<br/>
+Click on the green tickmark and it will open a window called commit changes<br/>
+In the message window write the following : First commit<br/>
+Before pushing the commit button make sure that all the files in the top window are selected<br/>
+press the button commit<br/>
+Your first commit is done, Hurray !<br/>

-# Definitions
+## Definitions

 1 GIT = Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.<br/>
 2 GitHub = GitHub is a Git repository hosting service, but it adds many of its own features.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.<br/>